heitorbaldo/heitorbaldo.github.io/_pages/publications.md

 author_profile: true
 ---

-## In Preparation
+## Preprint and under Review Manuscripts

-* Directed Q-Analysis and Directed Higher-Order Connectivities on Digraphs: A Quantitative Approach, 2024 (expected).
+* **Baldo, H.**, Baccalá, L., Fujita, A., & Sameshima, K. (2026).
+[Directed Q-Analysis and Directed Higher-Order Connectivity on Digraphs: A Quantitative Approach](https://doi.org/10.48550/arXiv.2605.14178), arXiv:2605.14178 (preprint - submitted to a peer-reviewed journal).
+* **Baldo, H.** & Fujita, A. (2026).
+A Temporal Hypergraph Motif Framework for the Analysis of Higher-Order Dynamics of Epileptic Brain Networks (under review).

+## In Preparation Manuscripts

-* Quantifying Complexity on Graph Cellular Automata of Epileptic Brain Networks, 2024 (expected).
+* **Baldo, H.** & Fujita, A. (2026).
+Quantifying Complexity on Graph Cellular Automata of Epileptic Brain Networks (in preparation).
+* **Baldo, H.** & Fujita, A. (2026).
+On the Geometry of Spectral Evolution of Temporal Graphs. (in preparation).

 ## Books (drafts)

-* Topologia Algébrica Computacional (draft in portuguese).
+* **Baldo, H.**, Topologia Algébrica Computacional: Uma Introdução (draft in Portuguese) - in preparation.

 ## Master's Thesis and PhD Thesis